Robotizing/MiceWeb/README.md

 ## Features:

-- Save web page by URL (using wget and wayback_machine_downloader) to the MiceWeb Library, stored in IPFS MFS.
+- Save web page by URL to the MiceWeb Library, stored in IPFS MFS.
 - Share saved versions.

 ---